nimeshgit/nyokacli/README.md

 ### To debug/run server

-* Navigate to RepositoryServer in terminal
+* Navigate to RepositoryServer in terminal.\
+Create ZMODServerFiles directory in home directory (~/ZMODServerFiles), with the directories Model, Code and Data inside it.
+Then:

         dotnet run